 My love for the mountains kept me going.

 Whooop!
-We hopped in the cars and our destination, Tryfan.
-One of the most pointy mountains in Snowdonia, I was so excited to go and explore the north face of this beauty.
+We hopped in the cars and headed to our destination.
+Tryfan.
+One of the most pointy mountains in Snowdonia.
+I was so excited to go and explore the north face of this beauty.
 Today, we were putting all our skills into practice, from navigation to ropes.
 Still a little shaken from the day before, my day started off quiet.
 I was a little more withdrawn but thankfully I think Mike sensed it.
 Instead of charging off with the boys he talked me through what we were doing for the day and just generally talked to me.
 This was just what I needed, a little confidence boost.

 The aim of the day was not to summit, but to practice our skills.
 But where’s the challenge in that?
 Heading up the North Face of Tryfan there was a lot of scrambling involved.
 Where the experienced climbers soared, I was incredibly ungraceful at times trying to get my feet to the same ledge as the boys.
 The difference was everyone was supporting one another today.
 Maybe it’s because we weren’t in the safe workshop area, this was real life.